AymericFerreira/spine_article/README.md

 # 3D reconstruction

-The script 3D_reconstruction.py will reconstruct the 3D image from the Segmented image folder.
-The script will create several meshes in Mesh folder.
-The best value for parameter for level_threshold is difficult to estimate, and will depend on the signal-to-noise ratio of your images and the strength of the signal for your spine neck.
-For our images, the best results were found for parameter between 10 and 20.
+The **3D_reconstruction.py** script reconstructs 3D images from the **Segmented** image folder, creating several meshes in the Mesh folder.
+The optimal **level_threshold** value depends on your image's signal-to-noise ratio and the strength of the spine neck signal.
+For our images, parameters between 10 and 20 provided the best results.

 ![3D reconstruction](github_images/3D_reconstruction00.png)